vault27/Foundation/paloalto.md

 - Routes are added to client without gateway, just using interface
 - Interface mask is 255.255.255.255
 - If IPSec is used, All encrypted Data is sent via UDP port 4501: IPSec + NAT-T
+- If IPSec is not used, Everything goes via 443 and TLS
+- GlobalProtect is slower on SSL VPN because SSL requires more overhead than IPSec.
+Also, Transmission Control Protocol (TCP) is more prone to latency than User Datagram Protocol (UDP), which is used in IPsec GlobalProtect
 - In route table pool for clients appeares as static route via tunnel interface configured in gateway
 - Than we can redistribute this static route to OSPF for example, so all LAN hosts may access Globalprotect clients